theredguild/devcontainer/README.md

 # The Red Guild's devcontainer exploration

-Note: We are currently updating a this container.
+This container is always a work in progress.
 Feel free to suggest improvements or requirements as well.
-Check out similar projects like @Deivitto's auditor-docker and @trailofbit's eth-security-toolbox.
+Check out similar projects like **@Deivitto**'s auditor-docker and **@trailofbit's** eth-security-toolbox.

+The most important thing about this devcontainer, is that we always try to find the best way to install the most popular tools, so they can all work seamlessly, and at the same time add security by default.
+If you want to know more, and really want to take advante of this devcontainer read below.

+There's also a minimized version under the `minimal` branch.

 ## Requirements
 1. Visual Studio Code.